 A fitting is the only place where you can try out clubs and see if it suits your hand as opposed to a normal club shop.
 The trick is to find an expert who also does fittings since they can figure out from your gait, swing style, and several other factors which clubs would suit your particular brand of playing.

-On the other side of things, a high-end fitting may be expensive (in some cases, even more, expensive than the club itself), but it should be noted that the insight you gain from such fittings are invaluable as they go a long way in improving your game.
+On the other side of things, a high-end fitting may be expensive (in some cases, even more, expensive than the club itself), but it should be noted that the insight you gain from such fittings is invaluable as they go a long way in improving your game.

 A good fitting is more than just information on clubs, and it is a very hands-on experience as the expert works with you to analyze your strengths and weaknesses and come up with solutions for the same.